 Holiday & Entertaining

-Well, you can stick a candy cane in it, because our holiday makeover project at the Children’s Hospital is officially done!
+Well, you can stick a candy cane in it, because one of our favorite seasonal projects ever is officially done!

 To recap, we were invited to help with a very special project: decorating a family waiting room at the Children’s Hospital of Richmond at VCU.
 They contacted us in the hopes that we could volunteer our time to warm up the room so it’s more cozy and homey year-round, as well as to add some festive touches for the holiday season.
 Not only did it sound like a fun project, it had such a deserving purpose that we couldn’t wait to get started.
 Here’s what it looked like when we first visited.